Cosmology of The Realm

 Thing has placed a multitude of things in the world to aid the people in finding balance and re-forging their wrecked world.
-Not the least of these are The Graces who stand against The Sorrows and inspire the people towards greatness.
-The Graces often speak to denizens of The Realm in dreams.
+Not the least of these are the Graces who stand against the Sorrows and inspire people towards greatness.
+The Graces often speak to denizens of the Realm in dreams.
 Some say the eord-sigils themselves are Graces that appear in the form of dream-animals.
 Some also say the Graces occasionally take human form and lead heroes to great and courageous acts of kindness of selflessness.
-And some say that it was from the Graces that the denizens of The Realm came to know of the four selves.
+And some say that it was from the Graces that the denizens of the Realm came to know of the four selves.

 The Four Selves and Wraiths:

 Each and every being in the world possesses fours selves.
 In fact every individual stick, stone and leaf and every grouping of things on Earth has four selves.
-And any such grouping of like things also possesses four selves and thereby posseses a Wraith.
-The forest has a Wraith.
-The Mountain does as well.
-Those stones on the hill that give us a feeling of being protected here have a Wraith, as does the River itself and that ancient cemetery beyond it.
-Even those four weather-beaten farmhouses together hold a Wraith as does each sagging building and every family inside them has a Wraith as well.
-Finally, the world itself possesses a Wraith and four selves.
+And any such grouping of like things also possesses four selves and thereby posseses a wraith.
+The forest has a wraith.
+The Mountain has a wraith as well.
+Those stones on the hill that give us a feeling of being protected here have a wraith, as does the river itself and that ancient cemetery beyond it.
+Even those four weather-beaten farmhouses together hold a wraith as does each sagging building and every family inside them.
+Finally, the world itself possesses a wraith and four selves.

 Here is what the Wise Ones of Igal call the four selves:

 Self of Flesh - The Body - Element of Air

 Self of Flow - Blood/Movement/Fate - Element of Water

 Self of Intent - The Spirit & The Mind - Element of Air